The magic happens when you rewrite.

 - Fee: $79 (regardless of when you register)

 The webinar is broadcasted via the internet with live audio delivered through your computer or mobile device speakers.
 The visual presentation is displayed directly from the presenter’s computer to your computer screen.
 The Q&A is managed through a chat-style submission system with questions read and answered by the presenter for the entire class to hear.

 Closed captions are provided during the live class.
-We use Rev’s automated closed caption service, which is about 80% accurate.
 For students joining the class through the Zoom app on a mobile device, you can enable/disable the closed captions through your settings.

 About the instructor

 Roz Morris is an author, book doctor, writing coach and ghost-writer.
 She has extensive experience at both ends of the editor’s pen.
 As an editor, she has coached and developed writers of all levels, some of whom have won major awards.